 Avi and Elizabeth formed Crafty Mask after their daughters began to doodle on their masks and only wear their own creations from then on.

 Each pack comes with 7 colorable masks, 7 non-toxic markers to color in the printed doodles, and is designed with top-notch quality, protection, comfort, and style.
 They come in various sizes for different kids’ ages, and have a place for a filter for added protection.

 Preschool & toddler activities at home (outdoor)

 When you’re stuck at home with (or without) kids, getting outside is essential.
-We all need some open air and Vitamin D.
+The weather may not allow it as much as we’d like during winter time, but when we can get it, we all need some open air and Vitamin D.

 So when the weather permits, these fun activities for kids will take you far!